MSc Quantitative Finance

 The Department of Mathematics & Statistics has teaching rooms which provide you with access to modern teaching equipment and access to University computing laboratories with all necessary software available.

-You'll also have access to a common room which can be used for individual and group study work and is also a relaxing social space.
+You'll also have access to a common room facility which gives you a modern and flexible area for individual and group study work or a relaxing social space.

 Students appreciate the fact that the cohort is small enough so that each of them receive a good service from our staff.
 They're also very happy with the facilities provided by the University.